hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

    - Upon tap on a ListItem navigate to a StaffMemberPage showing all details of the Staff member
    - show a placeholder instead of a photo if the staff member does not have a photo

-### 🔌 Websocket Simulation
+### 🔌 Websocket and API Mocking

-It is expected that you find a way to simulate incoming websocket data.
-This data can add, remove or update a Staff member to the existing list.
-It is expected that you find a solution that includes all 3 of the options:
+You should mock any API calls for login or retrieving data.
+Try to find a way to mock incoming data from a websocket and update the UI accordingly without any user interaction.
+The mocked data should implement all of the following options:

 - `add` a new staff member
 - `remove` a staff member
 - `update` a staff member

+It should be seen on the UI that a staff member get's added, removed and updated.
+So please build a logic, that will generate data according to this requirement.

+In case you are having problems with this, just continue with the other requirements and do not get stuck on it.

 ### 👤 StaffMember Entity: